Mechanical engineering for small teams building real hardware.

 Concept Development

 Early-stage design exploration sets the foundation for a successful product.
 Multiple design paths are often explored to ensure a broad solution space before narrowing in on a direction.
 Even with a clear vision, the creative process benefits from deliberate iteration and problem reframing.
-Typical outputs at this stage include sketches—paper or digital—and early mockups.
+Typical outputs at this stage include sketches, early mockups, and comparison charts

 Prototyping